BTerell/plex-appletv-hevc-fix/README.md

 - Verify Apple TV quality settings are set to Maximum
 - Check network bandwidth (4K needs 15-40 Mbps)
 - Check Plex logs: `Plex Media Server/Logs/Plex Media Server.log`
+- Look for errors like:
+  - `"no direct play video profile exists for protocol http, with container mkv, and video codec hevc"`
-- Look for: `"no direct play video profile exists for http/mp4/hevc"`
+  - `"no direct play video profile exists for protocol http, with container mp4, and video codec hevc"`

 ### Where are Plex files?
 - **Docker:** Volume mount location (check your docker-compose.yml)